 What is hantavirus pulmonary syndrome (HPS)?

-HPS disease is a rare but extremely serious illness of the lungs caused by a family of viruses known as hantavirus.
-In 1993, the first United States cases were diagnosed in the southwestern part of the country.
-Isolated cases of HPS are now being diagnosed in other parts of the country and several different types of hantavirus have been identified.
+HPS disease is a rare but serious illness of the lungs caused by a family of viruses known as hantaviruses.
+HPS is spread to humans by rodents.
+In 1993, the first cases in the United States were diagnosed in the southwestern part of the country.
+Isolated cases of HPS are now being diagnosed in other parts of the country and several different types of hantaviruses have been identified.

-Persons who have exposure to wild rodents or rodent-infested areas are at highest risk of getting HPS.
-Hantavirus is carried by infected rodents, primarily deer mice in the southwest US, cotton and rice rats in the south, and the white-footed mouse in the northeastern coastal area.
-The virus, which is found in the animal's urine, saliva and droppings, gets in the air as mist or dust when droppings or nests are stirred up.
+Persons who have exposure to wild rodents or areas infested with rodents are at highest risk of getting HPS.
+The hantavirus is carried by infected rodents, primarily deer mice in the southwest US, cotton and rice rats in the south, and the white-footed mouse in the northeastern coastal area.

-The initial symptoms are fever (101-104F),fatigue, and muscle aches.
+The initial symptoms are similar to influenza symptoms and include fever (≥ 101o F), fatigue, and muscle aches.
 Other common symptoms that may occur are headache, dizziness, chills, nausea, vomiting, diarrhea, and abdominal pain.
-Later symptoms of HPS are coughing and shortness of breath caused by fluid build-up in the lungs.
+Later symptoms of HPS are coughing and shortness of breath caused by fluid buildup in the lungs.
 These breathing problems start 4-10 days after the first symptoms and can progress to respiratory failure and sometimes death.
 In some cases of HPS, the kidneys and other organs will stop working.